If you’d like to contact the office please click this link to send an email

 Joan Rebmann Condon M.A. is Special Projects Coordinator and International Trainer for Capacitar International.
 Working in health and international development since 1990, Joan has been a part of Capacitar for over 25 years.
 She holds a Master of Arts degree in the Humanities.

-When not working in other countries, Joan is an active volunteer with the Golden Oldies Cat Rescue in Monterey, CA.
+When not working in other countries, including the Philippines, Indonesia, Haiti and El Salvador, Joan is an active volunteer with the Golden Oldies Cat Rescue in Monterey, CA.

 Capacitar International, Inc.